-- Apply herbicides evenly and accurately (link to calibration module), and use labeled application rates.
+- Apply herbicides evenly and accurately (see calibration), and use labeled application rates.
 Lower than label rates have been shown to increase the likelihood of metabolic resistance.
 Using higher than labeled rates is illegal and can also enhance selection pressure for resistance.

 - Some weed populations are more prone to resistance in which there is a high frequency of the resistance trait.
 If the initial frequency is 1 resistant plant in a population of 100,000, as compared with 1 in 10 million, resistance will develop much more rapidly.
 A high initial frequency of resistant biotypes in many weed families is one reason resistance to ALS inhibitors develops rapidly.

 - Annual weeds can have several reproductive generations per growing season, and those that cross-pollinate tend to be more prone to develop resistance.
 Species that have adaptations for seed dispersal over greater distances also tend to be more prone to develop resistance, or the resistant biotype spreads more rapidly.

 - Where a strong resistance trait is present, failure will be more apparent in weed species that are initially highly susceptible to the herbicide.
 If a species is highly susceptible, fewer susceptible plants escape treatment and reproduce.
 Only resistant biotypes survive and reproduce.